 -gu all database server option deprecated The value all for the -gu database server option is deprecated.
-See -gu dbeng12/dbsrv12 server option.
+See -gu database server option.

 SET OPTION statement The ability to specify an identifier as an option value in a SET OPTION statement, rather than a string literal, has been deprecated.

 Service utility (dbsvc utility) The value Standalone for the -t option has been deprecated.
 Use -t Personal instead to create a service for the personal database server.
 See Service utility (dbsvc) for Linux and Service utility (dbsvc) for Windows.

 Host (IP) protocol option support from the server

 Support for specifying the Host (IP) protocol option in a server command has been removed.
 For example, the following

 command is no longer supported and now returns an error:

 dbeng12 -x tcpip(host=host-name) "%SQLANY12%\demo.db".
 However, you can still specify the Host (IP) protocol option in a CommLinks(LINKS) connection parameter from the client